AhnafCodes/rubab/README.md

 1. No need to run separate server for Js(even during development).
    - NOTE: lacks live-reloading.
 Live-reloading is not a make/break feature for most and perhaps can be achieved with django too.
 2. No need to bundle all Js in a huge bundle and pore much thought on code splitting later.
-   - Django already has concept of app, so on similar line we can have generated(using snowpack/webpack) 1 Js for an app.
-If needed we can have 2-3 Js generated files
+   - Django already has concept of app, so on similar line we can have generated(using snowpack/webpack) in 1 Js for an app.
+If needed, we can have 2-3 Js generated files
 3. Each Django template/route loads following files(different set files based on roles/authentication):
     1. 1 html /loading template
     2. 1 Js  generated for the app